 What travelers love most about San Diego’s Gaslamp Quarter is that it’s walkable; everything can be reached in about 5 minutes.
 Vibrant scenery, delicious food, live music, and a plethora of world-class cocktail bars and lounges are just some of the thrills that await.
-This top-notch destination is perfect for a romantic date night, a night out with friends, or a delicious dinner with family on your trip to San Diego.
+This top-notch destination is perfect for a romantic date night, a quick afternoon dessert, a night out with friends, or a delicious dinner with family on your trip to San Diego.

 If you’re visiting in the morning, start with a cup of craft coffee in the sunshine at Spill the Beans Coffee and Bagels.
 In the evening, soak up the charm by sipping cocktails, craft beer, or wine at the Tipsy Cow or the speakeasy-style Prohibition Lounge.
 Add a dash of culture by taking in performances or other special events at one of the neighborhood’s theaters like the Balboa Theatre or Spreckels Theatre.

 Visiting during baseball season?
 Set aside an evening to catch a baseball game at Petco Park.
 Located on the edge of the district, the outdoor stadium is home to the MLB’s San Diego Padres.
 Outside of baseball season, Petco Park also hosts a variety of special events, from concerts to festivals.
 Check the stadium’s events calendar for more details on what’s on.

 Cabrillo National Monument

 Located on the Point Loma peninsula, the Cabrillo National Monument marks the location where European explorer Juan Rodriguez Cabrillo became the first non-native to make landfall in 1562 on the West Coast of North America in what is now the United States.
 Although he was Portuguese, Cabrillo represented the Spanish Empire, paving the course for the future conquests that shaped the history of Southern California.